hardikroutray/ECG/README.md

 Please work in separate branches and if you choose to work in main, push your latest additions/changes in your notebook into the playground directory only.
 The ECG.ipynb in the home diectory will be pushed after all changes are finalized from playground.
 Only git add playground/yournotebookname.ipynb (Do NOT do git add -A) before commiting and pushing your changes.

-Changes to this branch:
-Data_v2 is now called data.
-Data_v1 stays as it is.